BLCM/bl3mods/Aaron0000/Balands/README.md

 One With Nature - No change.

-Do unto Others - Reduced cooldown to 3 seconds, increased damage by 33%.
+Do unto Others - Reduced cooldown to 3 seconds, increased damage by 33%, added a note saying that this skill gets scaled by Mayhem Mode.

 Jab Cross - No change.